aframevr/aframe/docs/introduction/visual-inspector-and-dev-tools.md

 ### Tunnelmole

-[Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) is an open source tunneling tool.
+[Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) is an open source tunnelling tool.

 To get started with Tunnelmole: